 Colossians 3:2–4 tells us where our focus should be: "Set your minds on things that are above, not on things that are on earth.
 For you have died, and your life is hidden with Christ in God.
 When Christ who is your life appears, then you also will appear with him in glory."
 When we are focused on God and His ways, we understand and carry out the responsibilities with which He has entrusted us.

-God has plans for us, for us as we relate to other Christians, to others outside the faith, and within the church universal (Ephesians 2:10).
+God has plans for us, for our relationships with other Christians, for our relationships with others outside the faith, and for the church universal (Ephesians 2:10).
 "Speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, from whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love" (Ephesians 4:15–16).
 It is our responsibility to yield to the work of the Holy Spirit within us (Philippians 2:12–13) and to grow in faith and obedience to Christ.

 When we press into our relationship with God, He will direct us (Proverbs 3:5–6).
 Each facet of our lives, from finances to romance, from talents to our physical health, should continually grow in its submission to God's guidance and direction (James 2:26).